TrimarcJake/Locksmith/README.md

      '--'                  '--'                  '--'
 ```

-A ~~tiny~~ small tool to identify and remediate common misconfigurations in Active Directory Certificate Services.
+A ~~tiny~~ small tool built to detect and fix common misconfigurations in Active Directory Certificate Services

 # Examples